xoidlabs/xoid/readme.md

 // can later be subscribed
 const state = useStore(setup.alpha)
 ```
-> `useSetup` is **non-render-causing**.
-Values returned by that can later be subscribed by the component, or its child components, or they can be kept around to apply side-effects.
+> `useSetup` is guaranteed to be **non-render-causing**.
+Values returned by that can later be subscribed by the component, or its child components, or can be kept around to apply side-effects.

-`useSetup` also has an optional second argument to consume variables in the component scope, by converting them into stores and keeping them synced.
+`useSetup` has an optional second argument to consume outer variables.
+In the following example, `deps` will be a store with an internal state that's in sync with the `props` variable.

 ```js
 import { subscribe } from 'xoid'